kaaniboy/math/README.md

 # Math Studies
-I will post various interesting math topics I study here.
+This is a blog of interesting math concepts that I encounter, primarily related to probability and combinatorics.
+It can be accessed [here](https://kaaniboy.github.io/math).